- Scientific name

 Justification

-Information regarding any current wild populations of this species is lacking.
+Information regarding any current wild population of this species is lacking.
 Although the type specimen of this species is known to have been found in Hong Kong, more specific information regarding this distribution is unknown.
-Due to a deficiency in information relating to this species’ habitat preferences, potential threats, and current wild populations, this species is listed as DD until further research is carried out.
+Due to a deficiency in information relating to this species' habitat preferences, potential threats, and current wild population, this species is listed as Data Deficient until further research is carried out.

 Taxonomic notes